jkempf42/kube-volttron/gateway-node/README.md

 The first time you start it, it may take a while to download the image.

-You can test whether the Volttron Central microservice is running by using your browser running on the host to browse to the Web page.
-Browse to the URL `https://<host IP address>:8443/index.html`.
+You can test whether the Volttron Central microservice is running through a browser running on the host to browse to the Web page.
+Type `https://<host IP address>:8443/index.html` into the address bar.
 This will bring up the Volttron Central admin splash page:

 ![Volttron Central splash page](image/vc-admin-splash.png)